mindsandthings/Obsidian_Repo/1. Projects/Kraken/Kraken revision notes Sep 2022.md

 -- maybe make a list of continuity touchstones?
 The summer start festival, Aimee's faeriesonas/humansonas, something for Bellflower? testing this note
-Bellflower is aware that her mother was targeting Aimee and other interns, and should worry about them
+Bellflower is aware that her mother was targeting Aimee and other interns, and should worry about them -- was Flyer responsible for ensuring the invader died? or would he have died anyway?affects B's thoughts about her in the final scene.

 Chrys knew Bellflower went on a horse - she'd notice the extra golf cart.
 Maybe she assumes Aimee and Madison arrived separately?
 Maybe I can make Aimee and Madison crowd into a one-person transit thing?
 Or maybe there isn't an extra golf cart, and Lily took a horse but had to tether it at the edge of the crater.
 If so, Bellflower should remember that Aimee mentioned wanting to avoid her internship supervisor.